-Fourth, emerging economies have learned quite well how to cope with this.
+Fourth, emerging economies have learned quite well how to cope with this volatility.
 But that may be largely because they have avoided large net capital imports.

-Finally, the way to encourage a better balanced and less crisis-prone world economy is partly via great insurance of emerging economies against liquidity risk.
+Finally, the way to encourage a better balanced and less crisis-prone world economy is partly via greater insurance of emerging economies against liquidity risk.
 That should, in turn, encourage capital to flow the way it should, from countries with poor investment opportunities to countries with good ones.
 Using the world's surplus capital to build houses in rich countries that nobody needs is silly.
-Let's not do anything like this again.
+Let us not do anything as silly as that again.